Maternal Child Health Promotion Track

 The Maternal and Child Health (MCH) Promotion track is a cutting-edge promotion education program that takes a multidisciplinary approach to implementing evidence-based practices to improve MCH outcomes.
 This track trains students on the importance and application of implementation science to MCH promotion.
 Students will complete three courses and an internship or practicum to received applied experience within this area.

-- In order to ensure that internships are completed during the summer during the first and second years satisfy the requirements of the track, students are strongly encouraged to declare their interest in the second semester of year one
+- In order to ensure that internships completed during the summer of the first and second years satisfy the requirements of the track, students are strongly encouraged to declare their interest in the second semester of year one

 MCHP Course Requirements (3 course units)